wilig/PyLight/README.md

 During my exploration of bringing the Meta II compiler to Python I was interrupted by the insanely cool Light Table demo video.
 If you haven't seen it, go watch it now!

-Since I was already digging thru the tokenizer and compiler for Python so I decided if I could achieve the live tracing that was demoed in the video.
+Since I was already digging thru the tokenizer and compiler for Python I decided to see if I could achieve the live tracing as seen in Light Table.

 The fruits of my labor is PyLight.